5 Local Fashion Brands Worth Checking Out

 For more information, follow Araw on Instagram at @araw.theline or visit their website https://www.araw-araw.com

 Halo Halo finds creative ways to incorporate their woven fabrics into unusual designs.
 For instance, they don’t only make clothing, but home items as well.
-Their backrests (which they call the sandal) was created because “you need to rest you back when you’re on the sand or grass”.
+Their backrests (which they call the sandal) was created because “you need to rest your back when you’re on the sand or grass”.
 The quirky brand has been a hit with Filipinos.
 Their recent outing at the Artefino Fair was a huge success, selling out their entire inventory.
-Till this day, we still hear people saying they want Halo Halo’s biyahe and palenke totes.
+Till this day, we still hear people saying they want Halo Halo’s biyahe and palengke totes.

 For more information, follow Halo Halo on Instagram at @halohalostoreph or visit their website https://www.halohalostore.ph